Glauber Gluon Effects in Soft Collinear Factorization: Elastic Scattering Effects in Hadron Collisions

 where $T$and $\bar{T}$ represent time order and anti-time order operators, $J(x)$ represents the hard vertexes that annihilate active particles, $O(x)$($\bar{O}(x)$) represents the vertex that produce active particles and spectators from the initial particle $P$($\bar{P}$), $U(t_{1},t_{2})$ represents the time evolution operator of the effective theory in the interaction picture.

 If we neglect interaction terms between active particle fields and spectator fields in the effective theory, then the effective action can be written as

-where $I_{a}$ is the part of $I_{eff}$ that describes propagation of active particles and interactions between them, $I_{s}$ is the part of $I_{eff}$ that describes propagation of spectators and interactions between them.
+where $I_{ac}$ is the part of $I_{eff}$ that describes active particles and $I_{sp}$ is the part of $I_{eff}$ that describes spectators.
 Interaction terms between active particle fields and spectator fields have been dropped in above decomposition.
 In this case, we have

-where $U_{a}(t_{1},t_{2})$ and $U_{a}(t_{1},t_{2})$ represent the time evolution operator corresponding to $I_{a}$ and $I_{s}$ respectively.
+where $U_{ac}(t_{1},t_{2})$ and $U_{sp}(t_{1},t_{2})$ represent the time evolution operator corresponding to $I_{ac}$ and $I_{sp}$ respectively.

 We consider the Wick contractions of fields in (\ref{intss}).
-Fields in $U_{s}$ does not contrate with those in $J$ as $J$ is functional of active particle fields.
-We notice that energies of separators in Fig.\ref{ss} flow out of the vertexes $\mathcal{O}$ and $\bar{\mathcal{O}}$.
-As a result, if there is a contraction between a field in $\mathcal{O}$($\bar{\mathcal{O}}$) and a field in $U_{s}$, then the time coordinate of the field in $O(x)$ should be smaller than that of the field in $U_{s}$.
-Other wise the contraction does not contribute to (\ref{intss}).
+Fields in $U_{sp}$ does not contrate with those in the current $J$ as $J$ is functional of active particle fields.
+We notice that energies of spectators in Fig.\ref{ss} flow out of the vertexes $\mathcal{O}$ and $\bar{\mathcal{O}}$.
+Hence couplings involving spectators all occur after the production of spectators at the effective vertexes.
+Especially, interactions induced by vertexes in $U_{sp}$ should occur after those induced by the vertexes ${\mathcal O}$($\bar{\mathcal{O}}$) once one neglect couplings between active particles and (ultra)soft or Glauber gluons in $U_{sp}$.
+That is to say, contractions between fields in ${\mathcal O}$($\bar{\mathcal{O}}$) and those in $U_{sp}$ cancel out unless time coordinates of fields in ${\mathcal O}$($\bar{\mathcal{O}}$) are smaller than those in $U_{sp}$.
 We have,

-We then consider evolution of the final state $|p\bar{p}\big>$ under $U_{s}(\infty,-\infty)$.
+We then consider evolution of the final state $|p\bar{p}\big>$ under $U_{sp}(\infty,-\infty)$.
 Elastic scattering processes between spectators exchanges transverse momenta, colors and angular momenta between these particles.
 Total momentum, color and angular momentum of these particles do not change in processes.
-Thus all possible pairs $|p\bar{p}\big>$ with fixed total momenta, color and spin form the invariant subspace of $U_{s}$ given that one neglects inelastic scattering processes between spectators as in Fig.\ref{ss}.
+Thus all possible pairs $|p\bar{p}\big>$ with fixed total momenta, color and spin form the invariant subspace of $U_{sp}$ given that one neglects inelastic scattering processes between spectators as in Fig.\ref{ss}.
 That is,

 where the summation is made over all possible color and angular momentum distributions of the pair $p\bar{p}$ with fixed total color and angular momentum, $\Delta p_{\perp}$ is defined as,

 We then have,